-Flexi-boarding is growing in popularity though weekly and termly are the mainstay – with that in mind, Sept 20 sees the instigation of The Dragon Bus on a Sunday night to bring borders back to school from London.
+Flexi-boarding is growing in popularity though weekly and termly are the mainstay – with that in mind, there is now a weekly Dragon Bus on a Sunday night to bring boarders back to school from London.

-No surprises that the mainstay sports at the Dragon are rugby, cricket (for boys and girls) hockey and netball.
-Post-lockdown, it’s anyone’s guess for Autumn Term right now, but The Dragon does have the advantage of nearly 300 metres of River Cherwell winding through the school grounds, so at least skulling, canoeing and SUPPing can be on the agenda (the school has form for rowers, boasting two former world champions amongst its alumni).
+No surprises that the mainstay sports at the Dragon are rugby, hockey and cricket (for boys and girls), football, netball, and athletics with plenty of fixtures for all.
+The Dragon has the advantage of nearly 300 metres of River Cherwell winding through the school grounds, so sculling, canoeing and SUPPing are also on the agenda (the school has form for rowers, boasting two former world champions amongst its alumni).

 In the summer term the school hosts its own internal Regatta.
 (Tip: The Cherwell Boathouse is a short walk away for a slap up post-river sport lunch!).
-Any parent who has had to spend an hour a week watching their children learn to swim in an sweltering leisure centre will appreciate the pool here – weekly swimming lessons for Years 5-8 children, and fortnightly for the Year 4s, and a viewing balcony to boot.
+Any parent who has had to spend an hour a week watching their children learn to swim in a sweltering leisure centre will appreciate the pool here – weekly swimming lessons for Years 5-8 children, and fortnightly for the Year 4s, and a viewing balcony to boot.
 Horse-riding and golf are also offered if that’s your bag.

 MUSIC, ART & DRAMA

-Music-wise, the halls were silent of course on my look-around but the take up of music at the Dragon is incredibly high – 70% of children playing 2 or more instruments, usually schools are pretty boastful at 70% for a single instrument, so this is very unusual.
-Again I’ll feed back more on this in September when I can see it all in action but the school boasts over 60 music ensembles including choirs, rock bands and string quartets and clearly the school sees music as a strength it wants to consolidate further with its Performing Arts Centre.
+Music-wise, the take up of music at the Dragon is incredibly high – 70% of children playing two or more instruments, usually schools are pretty boastful at 70% for a single instrument, so this is very unusual.
+The school hosts over 60 music ensembles including choirs, rock bands and string quartets and clearly the school sees music as a strength it wants to consolidate further with its Performing Arts Centre.

 In a quiet setting off the main Woodstock Road (and next to Squitchey Lane – surely the cutest road name in the UK?), the pre-prep is attractive and compact, though if you’re 4-7 it probably feels enormous.
-There’s a sweet central play area, currently zoned off in Covid bubbles, the classrooms are light and bright, with brand new interactive tech just installed.
+There’s a sweet central play area, the classrooms are light and bright, and brand new interactive tech has been installed.

 Littlies can make use of the Prep school’s facilities, and are able to learn an instrument from Y2 with a potential second added in Y3 (blimey).
 School sports fixtures start from Y3.
 There’s a Forest School for Reception, known as ‘Muddy Dragons’, where the children really enjoy trips to the woods and getting close to nature.
 The Head is Annie McNeile, who joined the Dragon in 2005 as Head of Year 4 before taking the top job.
 The school day here is shorter than in some schools I’ve visited, with the day running from 8.45am to 3.30pm followed by Activities from 3.35pm to 4.10pm.
-Wraparound care is offered until 5.30pm, with early drop off available from September.
+Wraparound care is offered until 5.30pm, with early drop off available.

-It’s kind of surprising in a prep school so chockful of tradition that the uniform is so relaxed – I saw no ties or blazers here in summer, and that goes for the teachers too (though smart-suited Hyde-Dunn bucks the trend).
+It’s kind of surprising in a prep school so chockful of tradition that the uniform is so relaxed – I saw no ties or blazers here in summer, and that goes for the teachers too.
 Not so much a quirk as a selling point to many is the 30 different nationalities represented at the school, a combination of the large boarding provision and Oxford’s international draw.
 There’s also a Director of Social Impact (gotta admit, I’ve not come across one of those before) and, pleasingly, Philanthropy is on the curriculum.

 WRAP AROUND CARE